 The following factsheets provide background information that is used to develop the assessment and inform the Safe Durham Partnership Plan.
 Further data is available through the ‘Crime & Community Safety‘ theme under the ‘Themes’ menu above.

-- Alcohol-related crime and disorder
+- Alcohol and substance misuse related crime and disorder

 - Cyber Crime